neilbaldwin/VOLDRED/Readme.md

 #### Sysex Receiving

-To import a sysex Kit you first need to engage the `[RECEIVE]` button.
+To import a sysex Kit you first need to engage the `RECEIVE` button.
 When VOLDRED is waiting for sysex data the receive button will be coloured red.

 ![](<img/Sysex Receive.png>)

 Go to Sysex Librarian, select a previously exported Kit file and click on the Play button (or double-click the file in the library list).
 The sysex data will be received by VOLDRED and then decoded into the 16 kit slots.

 >[!note]
->After importing via sysex, no Kit is 'loaded' to the editor or your Volca so you need to click on one of the Kit Slot to actually load a Kit and send it to your Volca.
+>After importing via sysex, no Kit is 'loaded' to the editor or sent to your Volca so you need to click on one of the Kit Slot to actually load a Kit and send it to your Volca.

 >[!important]
 >At the date of writing this I haven't found a way to send and receive sysex data from VOLDRED on iPad to another app running on the iPad.
 I've tried a few but none seem to work.